• Skip to primary navigation

 Since our blog was founded in 2010, thousands of people have written to us.
 In those emails, the topic of “proper compensation” for church musicians has been broached more than any other subject.
 Pope Leo XIII discussed the concept of a just wage extensively.
 Since we have a new pope (Leo XIV), addressing this subject seems like a decent idea.

 NLY A FOOLISH AUTHOR would publish an article attempting to prove that “all bishops” are good or bad.
-The Catholic Church numbers more than 1.3 billion in her fold; we can’t begin to address all of them in a few paragraphs.
-Doing so would require generalizations so broad they would be worthless.
+The Catholic Church numbers more than 1.3 billion in her fold; we can’t begin to address all of them in a few paragraphs without making generalizations so broad they’d be worthless.
 On the other hand, I’ve been a professional choirmaster for close to 30 years.
 Due to experiences I’ve gained—throughout the United States—I feel comfortable drawing the reader’s attention to a few observations vis-Ă -vis whether church musicians are paid too little, or whether they’re compensated sufficiently.

-Article Overview • I have assembled some thoughts for your consideration below.
-Some of these were ‘provoked’ by emails we’ve received over the last 15 years.
-(If I stole some of the ideas you wrote to me in your emails, please forgive me.)
+Article Overview • Thoughts for your consideration have been assembled below.
+Some of these were provoked by emails we’ve received over the last 15 years.
+(Please forgive me for stealing some of the ideas you wrote in your emails.)
 However, before I make these observations, I’d like to share with you a choral extension married to the SIMPLE SETTING IN HONOR OF SAINT RENÉ GOUPIL.
 The polyphony is by Father Francisco Guerrero (d.
 1599).
 During the course of my article, it will become clear why I’m sharing this with you:

 * PDF Download • AGNUS DEI with Choral Extension